hibernator11/Fellowship-Institute-of-Contemporary-History-Slovenia-2026/README.md

 * Identify 10 places of death from the website https://sistory.si.
 Then, try to identify the Wikidata identifier for each of them and return them as a list.

+And we retrieved:

+- Dachau concentration camp — Q151198
+- Mauthausen concentration camp — Q160139
+- Bischofshofen — Q254165
+- Renicci di Anghiari concentration camp — Q3654688
+- Zapotok (Ig) — Q831488
+- Renicci di Anghiari concentration camp — Q3654688
+- Auschwitz II-Birkenau — Q734955
+- Ilirska Bistrica — Q15876
+- Ložice (Vipava) — Q2197963
+- Retje (Loški Potok) — Q3429146

+As a result, we can:

+- export this as CSV/JSON,
+- give direct Sistory page URLs for each example, or
+- build a SPARQL query to verify these places automatically in Wikidata.

 ## Ideas

 - [Datasheets for Digital Cultural Heritage Datasets](https://doi.org/10.5281/zenodo.15828222)